pawelszymanski/civilization/DEV.md

 ## WORKING ON
-- add overlay for modals
 - strip extra props from tiles on save
 - use separate local storage keys for each save game
+- show used local storage space indicator

 - extract vectorLength

 ## TODO